hargwit/hargwit.com/content/posts/2020-11-16-programming-to-an-interface-with-typescript.md

 As we are now in the application layer of the system, every method on the service level interface is a use-case, hence `ChatUseCases`.
 Currently, we only have one use-case: create a chat from its participants and its name.

-We can see that the implementation of the `ChatUseCases`, the `chatService`, takes a `ChatRepository` as an argument.
+We can see that an implementation of the `ChatUseCases`, the `chatService`, takes a `ChatRepository` as an argument.
 Notice that this is the repository interface and not one of our implementations.
 The service doesn't know or care which implementation it uses, so long as it can create a Chat in a repository.
 It doesn't care about *how*, only **what**.
 The service is therefore completely decoupled from the repository implementation.

 To convince you that this decoupling is highly beneficial, consider the alternative.
 Say we had allowed implementation details to leak from the repository layer into the service, we would then have Mongo specific code mixed in with our business logic.
 If we wanted later to swap out our database for say SQL or in-memory, we would need to rewrite our business logic in order to tear out the Mongo details.
 As a result, we would require more code changes and more testing to ensure the system still works, costing more time and money.